jainjhalak/gtu/Readme.md

 This is the readme file for the first repository.
-Gtu internship. it is good
+Gtu internship.
+Its going good
+I hope everything stays the same till the end of this internship.